7 Steps to Apply to a CS Graduate Program

 Our online graduate programs have three start dates per year (Fall, Spring, and Summer) and applications are accepted on a rolling basis.
 You’ll need to create an account to start a new application.
 After creating an account, fill out your personal information and make sure you have the necessary application materials below.

-Program applicants must provide letters of recommendation from three individuals.
+Program applicants must provide letters of recommendation from two individuals.
 These letters can come from professors, direct supervisors, individuals familiar with your relevant education or professional experience, and/or research advisors.

 - Submit Your Transcripts